Himmelsw4nderer/Assys-Montagehelfer/KEYWORD-README.md

 # Keyword-Based Auto-Acknowledgment for Assys-Montagehelfer

 This extension adds voice control to the Assys-Montagehelfer system, allowing you to navigate through assembly steps using specific keyword commands.
+You can move both forward and backward through the assembly process.

 ## Features